 Recently Latriste was asked to speak at an awards banquet for our "GIVS" program, a program that is a resource for housing, car repairs, etc..
 This program helped her in the past, because of her success, they asked her to speak at their event.

-In October 2007, I went to treatment in Chicago.
-It was another 30-day program.
+In October 2007, I made a decision to go into treatment in Chicago.
 While I was there, my roommate told me about her experience and what it was like in MN.
-It took some convincing and work, but my treatment counselor helped find someone to sponsor me in MN.
+I completed my treatment in November of 2007, my treatment counselor helped find someone to sponsor me in MN.
 I secured $100 for a bus ticket through a family member.
 I came to Minnesota with nothing, aside from these few contacts for aftercare.
 I started my recovery, attending prostitution and drug support groups.
 I got into transitional housing.
-After 1 year clean, I returned to Chicago to see my sister.
-She was on the same track as I was, 30 years in prostitution.
-I wanted to let her know there is a way out.
-While she wasn’t ready to leave, she did call me in 2011, to see if I could help another woman who was prostituting and very vulnerable.
-I was able to help this woman.
+After 1 year clean, I returned to Chicago to rescue my sister out of prostitution.
+While I was there, I also rescued another woman out of prostitution thus began Coming Out Of Bondage.
+From 2008 until now we have helped 100 women into safety.
+I was able to help these women.
 I got her to MN and helped her transition out of bondage.
-I helped several women since, each leaving the streets of Chicago and the lifestyle that was so damaging.
-I did this through street outreach and the passion in my heart to help these women.
-Eventually, my sister did make the decision to leave, and she has been sober 2 years.

 My street outreach talking with women on the streets, leaving my number with them, posting flyers.
 I have created some eligibility criteria and explain my expectations, what women need to do in order for me to help them.
-If they are serious and ready to leave, I buy them a bus ticket to Minneapolis, meet them at the bus station and bring them to Century Plaza to get signed up for assistance.
+If they are serious and ready to leave.
 We sign up for a rule 25 assessment, get them into a treatment program.
 These women go into a shelter until they can get into a treatment center or shelter.
-Through Micro-Grant funds, I have been able to provide basic needs such as hygiene items, clothing, food or other immediate needs.
+Through Micro-Grant funds and my church Shiloh Temple International Ministries, and individuals donations we I have been able to provide basic needs such as hygiene items, clothing, food or other immediate needs.

 I know the damage that prostitution, drugs, and abuse can have on a woman from my own experience.
 These women and children need a fresh start, and they need to know they are cared for.
 I am still healing from my own experiences.
 Each day it seems I am understanding and appreciating the beauty in life a little more.
 I notice things now that I would never have noticed.
 I have strong faith in God, which has played a big part of my recovery.
 I am passionate about helping these women and children create a safer, better, happier life.

 I continue to work with my church.
-I have connections to mentors who continue to help me with planning, and organization.
+I have connections to mentors who continue to help me with planning and organizing this powerful organization.
 We eventually want to be able to provide housing support for the women.We currently are in search of a house or property that can meet that purpose as the need is great to meet this purpose.